 Digital Media Group

 Shirley M. Malcom, Director

-Colleen Struss, Director of Finance and Chief Legal Officer
+Colleen Struss, Chief Financial Officer/Chief Legal Officer

 Alison French, Chief Human Resources Officer

 Vaughan Turekian, Chief International Officer and Director, AAAS Center for Science Diplomacy

 Office of Government Relations

 Joanne Carney, Director

 Ginger Pinholster, Director